MiekoHikari/MiekoHikari/README.md

  - Mathematics: C

 ### [🌱] Learning [🌱]
 I want to work on Artificial Intelligence and develop a way to converse and feel!
-Learning C++, HTML, CSS, JS.
+Learning JS.

 ### [📂] Interesting projects [📂]
 These are projects I want to work on at some point:
  - Pyrofall (Game I wanted to work on)
- - Merciless Engine (A Chess engine)

 #### [💞]️ Collab Info [💞]
 I like to collaborate with people but make sure you are nice!
 I am trying to improve myself everyday by interacting with people!